lob/lob-typescript-sdk/.github/Contributing.md

 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## All Code Changes Happen Through Pull Requests
+## See something you think should change?
+The best way is to open an issue!

-Pull requests are the best way to propose changes to the codebase.
-We actively welcome your pull requests:
+Opening an issue is the best way to propose changes to the codebase.
+We actively welcome contributions:
-`Note: most of the code in this repo is generated, upon approval the change will be made in the genrator and propogated to this repo in the following release`
+`Note: most of the code in this repo is generated, upon approval the change will be made in the generator and propogated to this repo in the following release`

 ## Any contributions you make will be under the MIT Software License